Here Comes Pending Home Sales...

-Economists polled by Bloomberg are looking for pending home sales to rise 1% month-over-month and 8.3% year-over-year.
+Economists polled by Bloomberg are looking for pending home sales to fall 0.3 per cent month-over-month, compared with a 4.5 per cent rise the previous month.

-Pending home sales climbed 0.3% on the month and 13.9% on the year in April.
+On a year-over-year basis, home sales are expected to rise 8.7 per cent, compared with a 10.4 per cent rise in January.

-Investors watch this number because it is considered a leading indicator of the housing market.
+Pending sales is a “forward-looking indicator based on contract signings,” as defined by NAR.
+We’ve already seen new home sales fell 4.6 per cent in February, and existing home sales were up a modest 0.8 per cent on the month in February.
+Tracking these figures on three and six-month averages gives us a better picture of the housing market.

 Business Insider Emails & Alerts